LeanerCloud/AutoSpotting/START.md

     * [Uninstall via cloudformation](#uninstall-via-cloudformation)
     * [Uninstall via terraform](#uninstall-via-terraform)

+## Binary License Notice ##

+All pre-build binaries mentioned in this page are distributed under a proprietary [license](BINARY_LICENSE), and can only be used legally for up to 14 days, for evaluation purposes.

+Project patrons and code contributors can get a long term license.
+[Here](https://www.patreon.com/cristim) you can also become a patron and see what other benefits this can bring you.

+If you don't agree with the terms of this license nor you want to become a patron, you can still build it from source code yourself but you'll get very limited support if you do so.

 ## Requirements ##

 * You will need credentials to an AWS account able to start CloudFormation